Skip Navigation

 Annotation: This action plan lays out specific steps that the U.S. Department of Health and Human Services is taking to address the high maternal mortality rate in the United States.
 The document targets the following actions: reduce the maternal mortality rate by 50 percent in five years; reduce the low-risk cesarean delivery rate by 25 percent in five years; achieve blood pressure control in 80 percent of women of reproductive age with hypertension.
 In addition to describing the challenges of maternal mortality and the specific action steps, the report also provides a detailed list of current maternal health programs and initiatives with links for more information.

-Keywords: Cesarean section, Childbirth, Hypertension, Maternal health, Perinatal care, Pregnancy, Pregnancy complications, Pregnancy outcomes, Pregnant women, Public policy
+Keywords: Cesarean section, Childbirth, Hypertension, Maternal health, Perinatal care, Plans, Pregnancy, Pregnancy complications, Pregnancy outcomes, Pregnant women, Public policy

 Community Preventive Services Task Force.
 2019.
 Pregnancy health: Exercise programs to prevent gestational hypertension.
 Atlanta, GA: Community Preventive Services Task Force, multiple items